Best Programming Languages to Learn

 In 1986, SQL became a standard of the American National Standards Institute.
 The following year, it became a standard of the International Organization for Standardization.

 If you want to work with databases, SQL is a good choice.
 Focusing on web development may lead you to HTML and CSS.
-While Swift is a young language, it has uses across the iOS landscape.
-This may be ideal for people who want to focus on iOS application development.
+Modern, intuitive, and expressive, Swift has uses across the iOS landscape and may be ideal for programmers who want to focus on iOS application development.

 Because many languages feature comparable syntax and libraries, learning one may help you expand your language skills.
 Learning C, for example, opens the door to learning C++ and can help when learning Java.